Realharon/MultiString/README.md

 However, if you wish to install it on your python's Path, you can do so with

     python setup.py install
+    # OR
+    easy_install MultiString # if you don't want to clone the repo

 Regardless:  `from multistring import MultiString` will get you up and running.